maxmorhardt/jenkins-jobs/README.md

 - One time scripts
 - Chron jobs
 - Data collection/cleaup
+- Global jobs not specific to a single application

 CI-CD jobs for a given app should have their Jenkinsfile be in their respective repo